 What is a clinical trial?

-A clinical trial is a study required for all new medicines to help us understand whether an experimental treatment is safe and effective for humans.
+A clinical trial is a study required for all new medicines to help us understand whether an investigational medication is safe and effective for humans.

-There are usually several phases of clinical trials; each designed to provide more information on the experimental treatment’s effects.
+There are usually several phases of clinical trials; each designed to provide more information on the investigational medication effects.
 When a study is in an early phase (often called Phase 1 or 1b), the clinical trial may involve very few patients.
-As more is learned about the experimental treatment, the size of its studies will typically grow.
+As more is learned about the investigational medication, the size of its studies will typically grow.
 Later-phase studies (often called Phase 2 and 3) may involve hundreds or thousands of participants.

 All clinical trials must follow a strict set of rules that are outlined in the study's protocol.
 These rules set specific requirements on which types of patients can be included in the study and the procedures that must be followed.
 Because of these rules, it is important that patients who participate carefully adhere to the visit schedule and the instructions of the research personnel who are conducting the trials.